Power Supply block Diagram

 The image shows the main components of a basic power supply diagram and the waveforms at the beginning (AC input), at the end (DC output) and between blocks.

-The input signal which goes to the primary of the transformer is a sine wave and its amplitude depends on the country where we live (110/220 VAC or other).
+Input signal which goes to the transformer primary winding is a sine wave and its amplitude depends on the country’s electric distribution system (110/220 VAC or other).
 See the basic units of measurement in electronics.

-The peak value on the secondary winding of the transformer will be Vp = 1.41 x 9 = 12.69 volts.
-Even thought this value is very close to the one we wanted to get, it is not recommended because we need to take into account that the voltage drops at different stages (blocks) of the power supply.
+The peak value at the transformer secondary winding is Vp = 1.41 x 9 = 12.69 volts.
+Even thought this value is very close to the one we wanted to get, it is not recommended because we need to take into account the voltage drops at different stages (blocks) of the power supply.

 In this case, we can choose a transformer with a 12 volts AC secondary winding.
 With this AC voltage, we can get a peak voltage of: Vp = 12 x 1.41 = 16.92 volts.

 Rectifier bridge (rectifier diodes)